 1. How Do Weighted Blankets Function?

 A therapeutic blanket that is actually extremely heavy is called a weighted blanket.
-Adult weighted blankets often weigh 15 to 20 pounds, and using one while you're lying down can help you sleep better, feel less anxious, and be less stressed.
+Adult heavy blankets often weigh 15 to 20 pounds, and using one while you're lying down can help you sleep better, feel less anxious, and be less stressed.
 But how precisely can a weighted blanket promote restful sleep and calmness?
 Deep touch pressure, or DTP, is the science that underlies everything.

 Medical disorders like high blood pressure, heart disease, insulin resistance, and obesity are more likely to occur when cortisol levels are excessively high for an extended period of time.
 To put it simply, getting a decent night's sleep is hampered by elevated cortisol levels.
 A weighted blanket helps lower cortisol levels and ease tension as you sleep.